ambigg/ambigg/README.md

 - A passionate developer
 - Going to hackathons at spare time
-- Currently learning Web 3 by my Self
+- Currently learning Web 3
 - I’m currently open for an Intern or a new job opportunity, this is [my resume]()

 <br><br>